 First-time homebuyers may want to consider choosing a loan program specifically designed to help get you into a home with a smaller down payment.
 Many first-time buyers are interested in loan options that allow them to purchase a home with 3.5% down, such as FHA or Fannie Mae loans.

 FHA loans help first-time buyers purchase homes by offering government insured loans with more lenient qualifying guidelines such as lower down payment requirements.
 If you qualify for an FHA loan, you may be able to put as little as 3.5% down*, as well as use gift funds to pay for the reduced down payment amount.
-To qualify for an FHA loan0, borrowers will need to meet guidelines that may include a minimum credit score of 600, a maximum debt-to-income ratio of 45%, and must occupy their home as their primary residence.
+To qualify for an FHA loan, borrowers will need to meet guidelines that may include a minimum credit score of 580, a maximum debt-to-income ratio of 45%, and must occupy their home as their primary residence.

 Fannie Mae Loans

 Fannie Mae offers a program for first-time buyers and non-first time buyers who want to purchase with a 3% down payment*.
 Fannie Mae’s HomeReady mortgage program has expanded eligibility to help borrowers with income <80% of the AMI purchase a home.
 This loan program requires a minimum credit score of 620 and that the home be your primary residence.
 To qualify for a HomeReady mortgage, you will also need to complete a homebuyer education course if you are a first time homebuyer.

 Do I need to be a First-Time Buyer to Qualify?

-Many first-time buyer programs require at least one borrower who is a “first-time buyer,” but that doesn’t mean you won’t qualify if you have purchased a home before.
+Many first-time buyer programs require at least one borrower who is a “first-time buyer,” but that doesn’t mean you won’t be eligible if you have purchased a home before.
 The definition of “first-time buyer” generally means a borrower who has not owned a residential property within the past 3 years.
 So technically speaking, you could qualify for a first-time buyer program even if you have purchased a home before.